Best Marathon Shoes of 2024

 Training Versus Racing Shoes

 Technically, you definitely don’t need more than one pair of running shoes at a time.
-Many great shoe options strike a balance between comfort, performance, cushioning, and durability.
-The Saucony Kinvara Pro is our top pick for training for and racing a marathon.
-Check out our best running shoe article for more favorite all-arounders.
+Many great shoe options strike a balance between comfort, performance, cushioning, and durability, and the Saucony Kinvara Pro is our top pick for training for and racing a marathon if you’re only going to have one pair of shoes.
+Check out our best running shoes article for more favorite all-arounders.

 Whether you run in one pair of shoes at a time or keep a few pairs in rotation depends on your goals, preferences, and the surfaces you run on.